Expertium/expertium.github.io/Benchmark.md

 4.​ FSRS-5.
 It has 2 more parameters than FSRS-4.5 and it takes into account same-day reviews, unlike all previous versions; though the improvement in accuracy is small.

 5.​ FSRS-6.
 The newest version.
 It has 2 more parameters than FSRS-5.
 One for same-day reviews, and oen for controlling the shape of the forgetting curve.
 Before FSRS-6 the shape was the same for all users.
+In this article I show results for FSRS-6 with recency weighting.
+Recency weighting makes more recent reviews have greater importance during optimization, meaning that FSRS adapts more to newer reviews at the cost of adapting les to older reviews.

 6.​ FSRS-6 (default parameters).
 This is just to see how well FSRS-6 performs without optimization.